-Applied Behavior Analysis, Minor UG
+Applied Behavior Analysis, Minor

 The minor in Applied Behavior Analysis provides an opportunity for students to explore how behavior can be changed, particularly within the context of developmental and school settings.

 What Can I Do with this Minor?

 Applied Behavior Analysis (ABA) is the scientific approach to understanding behavior.
 ABA refers to a set of principles that focus on how behaviors change or are affected by the environment, as well as how learning takes place.
 The term behavior refers to skills and actions needed to talk, play, and live.

 Career opportunities for graduates who study Applied Behavior Analysis include: